tdelora/motionDetectVLC/README.md

 Optional LED Parameters:
 - led-status (boolean): Enable the LED status operations
-- led-config (dictionary): Dictionary of dictionaries for LED GPIO pins and status color settings.
+- gpio-config (dictionary): Dictionary of dictionaries for LED GPIO pins and status color settings.
 Not all dictionaries or dictionary entries are needed, if a setting is not specified the default values are utilized.
 Member dictionaries and their parameters:
     - gpioPins (dictionary): GPIO pins to be used for LED operations.
       - redPin (int): Pin for red.
 Default: 13
       - greenPin (int): Pin for green.
 Default: 6
       - bluePin (int): Pin for blue.
 Default: 18
-    - statusModes (dictionary): LED colors for the various script status modes.
+    - ledStatusColors (dictionary): LED colors for the various script status modes.
 Modes are:
       - start (string): Color displayed in the startup phase.
 Default: #FF0000 (red)
       - bored (string): Color displayed when bored videos are playing.
 Default: #0000FF (blue)
       - no_motion (string): Color displayed when a no-motion event occurs.
 Default: #ff8000 (orange)